My Coding Experience

-The Art of Sustainability was a project assigned by my school.
+The Art of Sustainability was a Unity project assigned by my school.
 The goal was to create an immersive story through a video game—one that explores a future where Urban Villages and City Farming have become the norm.

 My team and I chose to center our game around a fictional community in the south of Rotterdam.
 This community sustains itself by growing its own food, making it largely self-reliant.
 We wanted to illustrate that the inhabitants would need to sacrifice much of their personal lives in order to maintain such a system.